 - I will support the implementation of All-Gender Restrooms in my community.
 I will advocate for them where I work and/or go to school; and I will ask about them in public accommodations where only gender-segregated spaces are available.

 - I will become a “pronoun pro.”
 Regardless of whether I am cis or trans, I will introduce myself with my pronouns and I will include my pronouns in my email signature and social media to normalize the practice of highlighting pronouns.
 I will educate others on why everyone’s pronouns are important and deserve to be honored.

 I COMMIT TO SUPPORTING RACIAL EQUITY AND INCLUSION

 - I will center and amplify the voices and experiences of LGBT people of color.
-If I am not a person of color, I will take a step back to make space for elevating voices of color.
+If I am not a person of color, I will be thoughtful and intentional about the space I take up, and do the work of elevating voices of color whenever possible.

 - I will identify and name racist and non-inclusive practices I witness in my community, and/or others, and, especially, work to be accountable for these behaviors in my own actions.
 I will do everything I can to correct these practices to help break down systemic racism.

 - I will celebrate the diverse intersections of LGBT people’s multiple identities.
 LGBT people are also people of color, women, people with disabilities, immigrants and New Americans, and people who speak languages other than English.
 I will not minimize LGBT people to just one of their many identities or dismiss their myriad of experiences.